jaiminpan/pg_jieba/README.md

 ## Parameter
+When `pg_jieba` loaded by `shared_preload_libraries`,
-The following configuration options are available to add into postgresql.conf
+The following configuration options are available and can be added into postgresql.conf

 + **pg_jieba.hmm_model** (Need Restart)
   HMM Model file.